When a loved one passes, families take on a great deal of responsibility in executing their final wishes.

 If you believe your loved one’s will does not accurately reflect their desires for how their wealth or assets should be handled after their death, it is possible to contest a will in Buffalo.

 The attorneys at Friedman & Ranzenhofer protect heirs and their loved one’s legacy.

-Call us today at 716-542-5444 for a free consultation with an experienced Buffalo estate and probate attorney.
+Call us today at 716-542-5444 for a legal consultation with an experienced Buffalo estate and probate attorney.